Reading ‘Love Letters’: Anouska Shankar on her most personal album so far

 Anoushka Shankar’s latest EP Love Letters is disarmingly honest, sometimes brutally so.
-The six songs were written in the wake of Shankar’s divorce with filmmaker Joe Wright in 2018, whom she married in 2010.
+The six songs were written in the wake of Shankar’s divorce from filmmaker Joe Wright in 2018, whom she married in 2010.
 Love Letters, she said, deals with the “processes of falling in love, desire, heartbreak, loss, and healing through loss”.

 The opener Bright Eyes begins with the lines, “Does she feel younger than me? / As you’re lying in your bed / Does she feel younger than me?
 Or is that in my head?” before moving to the painful question: “Do you call her bright eyes too?”